isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Export/temporary-export-duration-and-extension.md

 -   Temporary export permit
 -   Both sets of import and export commercial invoices, bills of lading/air waybills and packing lists (if any);
 -   Documentation to substantiate that the temporarily exported goods are locally produced, or payment permit for the goods if they are sourced overseas; and
--   Any other documents as specified by Customs.
+-   Any other supporting documents as requested by Customs.